Overdose-Digital/magento2-cms-management/README.md

 ## How to export contents

-   Select one or more pages you wish to export from **CMS > Pages** in your Magento Admin and select **Export** from the mass action menù.
+   Select one or more pages you wish to export from **CMS > Pages** in your Magento Admin and select one of the export menu.

-   You will download a **ZIP file** containing pages or blocks information.
+   "Export JSON", "Export XML" - downloads to a **ZIP file** as single file in JSON/XML format "Export as split JSON files", "Export as split XML files" - downloads to a **ZIP file** that put each block/page to a separate file in JSON/XML format

    If your pages or blocks contain one or more images, they will be automatically added in the ZIP file.

 ## How to import contents

    A new option **Import** will appear in your Magento Admin **Content** menu.
 Click on it to import a previously exported ZIP file.
+   Import supports XML and JSON format for block/page files (single and split as well).

 ### CMS import mode